Property

 Will you be using cash or will you be using a mortgage?
 Cash is usually easier.

 Do you live in a country with a high financial standing?
 If you do, you’ll probably find things easier.
-(See Basel Index below).
+(See Basel Index below for more on this).

 All else being equal, a Brit working for a big international company, living in say Australia, using cash to buy a home that they will eventually live in is probably the benchmark but another nationality in a similar situation will probably be able to purchase UK property pretty easily.